-We continue Maths Battles/Maths Circles at University College London in 2017-18.
-The sessions will start on the 14th of
+We restart Maths Battles/Maths Circles at University College London in February 2022

-October 2017.
-The sessions will be held weekly at UCL maths department from 3.30pm to 5pm on Saturdays.
+The sessions will be held weekly at UCL from 3.30pm to 5pm on Saturdays.

-Math battles are free of charge, and are funded by We Solve Problems.
+Math battles/circles are free of charge, and are funded by We Solve Problems.

-To apply for a place please complete our WeSolveProblems Olympiad via Google Form:
+To get the details of our London Verbal Maths Challenge please complete our WeSolveProblems enrance test via Google Form: